Raku/doc/README.md

 to install the binaries and make it available in your binaries execution path.

-Once it has been dowloaded, run
+Once it has been downloaded, run

     p6doc-index build